 This half square mile area has been known for years as the Dry Bar.
-Recently it was renamed to Tiger Beach because it is a convenient and pretty place to feed Tiger Sharks.
+Recently it was renamed to Tiger Beach because it is a convenient and pretty place to dive with Tiger Sharks.

-Great hammerhead are less frequent and require more patience.
-They appear mostly in the fall and winter, November thru March when we run our exclusive shark trips to feed these large top predators.
+Great Hammerheads are an elusive and rare shark that is spectacular to see with their unusual heads and large dorsal fins.
+They appear mostly in the fall and winter, November through April when we run our exclusive shark trips to feed these large top predators.
 Great hammerhead sharks, recognized by their hammer-shaped head and tall, pointed dorsal fin, reach lengths of 20-feet, but most individuals encountered by divers are between 10 and 14-feet in length.
 Feeding primarily at dusk, great hammerheads are considered a fierce predator.

 Caribbean Reef Shark